 - Butter.
 To pre-cook the shredded potatoes.

 - Oil.
 To fry them.
 Any cooking oil will work.
-I recommend using one with a high smoke point, like peanut or safflower oil.
+I recommend using oil a high smoke point, like peanut or safflower oil.

 - Salt.
 To taste.